stan-dot/online-multiplayer-testground/src/games/argument-tree/argument.todo.md

 - [x] metadata for the each tree
 - [x] topics choosing button - some higher up menu - topic metadata, tags with trigger warnings
 - [x] a topic creation tool, behind enough XP
+- [x] use toggle, leave hamburger for menu - profile, see website and go to topics site https://uxwing.com/?s=toggle

+# data change
+- [x] modify callback, and the currently discussed item, callback to add new opposing or against nodes

+- [ ] context menus
+  - [x] path display - now there's no buttons, just strings
+  - [x] chatbot message - add to display
+  - [x] side panel